The Pirates of Penzance: Papp's Pirates

 The production opened at the Theatre Royal, Drury Lane, London, on 26 May 1982, to generally warm reviews, for a run of 601 performances, earning an Olivier Award nomination as Outstanding Musical and another for Tim Curry as the Pirate King.
-Among the cast were George Cole and Ronald Fraser as the Major-General; Pamela Stephenson as Mabel; Michael Praed and Peter Noone as Frederic; Curry, Timothy Bentinck, Oliver Tobias and Paul Nicholas as the Pirate King; Chris Langham as the Sergeant; Annie Ross as Ruth; Bonnie Langford as Kate; and Louise Gold as Isabel.
-The Australian production opened in Melbourne in January 1984, opening the new Victorian Arts Centre, directed by John Feraro.
-It starred Jon English as the Pirate King, Simon Gallaher as Frederic, June Bronhill as Ruth, David Atkins as the Sergeant and Marina Prior as Mabel.
-The six-week limited season was followed by an Australian national tour from 1984 to 1986 and another tour with same cast in the mid-1990s.
-In 1985, Papp's Pirates opened the new Queensland Performing Arts Centre in Brisbane.
+Among the cast were George Cole and Ronald Fraser as the Major-General; Pamela Stephenson as Mabel; Michael Praed and Noone as Frederic; Curry, Timothy Bentinck, Oliver Tobias and Paul Nicholas as the Pirate King; Chris Langham as the Sergeant; Annie Ross as Ruth; Bonnie Langford as Kate; and Louise Gold as Isabel.
+An Australian production opened in Melbourne in January 1984, starring Jon English as the Pirate King, Simon Gallaher as Frederic, June Bronhill as Ruth, David Atkins as the Sergeant and Marina Prior as Mabel.
+Tours followed.
 Gallaher's Essgee Entertainment version of Pirates was inspired by the Papp version.
 The Papp version also inspired foreign-language productions in Germany and elsewhere in Europe.
-The Papp production was turned into a film in 1983, with the original Broadway principal cast reprising their roles, except that Angela Lansbury replaced Estelle Parsons as Ruth.
+The Papp production was turned into a film in 1983, with the original Broadway principal cast reprising their roles, except that Angela Lansbury played Ruth.
 The minor roles used British actors miming to their Broadway counterparts.
 The film has been shown occasionally on television.
 Another film based loosely on the opera and inspired by the success of the Papp version, The Pirate Movie, was released during the Broadway run.